 Customer advocacy is essential to effectively resolving problems and creating better experiences for customers.
 And the research is clear on this point.
 Better experiences lead to big returns.

-- Benefits of customer advocacy
+- Identify the benefits of customer advocacy.

-- Turning customers into brand advocates
+- Determine how to turn customers into brand advocates.

-- Developing a culture of customer advocacy
+- Assess how to develop a culture of customer advocacy.